26th-Official/apple-appstore-scraper/README.md

 1. The current state is saved to the `crawls/appstore-jobs` directory
 2. When you resume, the scraper picks up where it left off
 3. Data is appended to the existing output file

+## In-Place Counter

+The scraper includes a custom extension that displays an in-place counter showing:
+- Number of items scraped
+- Current scraping rate (items per second)
+- Final statistics when the scraper finishes

+This provides real-time feedback while minimizing log output for a cleaner terminal experience.

 ## Notes